sejals2403/UM-Web-Development-To-Do-List/readme.md

 # 📝 Simple To-Do List App
 ## Overview
 A simple web-based To-Do List application built using **HTML**, **CSS**, and **JavaScript**.
-Users can add, edit, delete, and mark tasks as completed.
+We can add, edit, delete, and mark tasks as completed.
 All data is saved in **localStorage**, so tasks persist after page refresh.
 ---